EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 Unfortunately, software does not always build successfully.
 Since EESSI targets novel CPU architectures as well, build failures on such platforms are quite common, as the software and/or the software build systems have not always been adjusted to support these architectures yet.

-In EESSI, the build are performed by a bot.
-This is great for builds that complete successfully as we can build a lot of software, for a wide range of hardware because of this automation.
-However, it does means that you, as contributor, can not easily access the build directory and build logs to figure out build issues.
+In EESSI, all software packages are built by a bot.
+This is great for builds that complete successfully as we can build many software packages for a wide range of hardware with little human intervention.
+However, it does mean that you, as contributor, can not easily access the build directory and build logs to figure out build issues.

 This page describes how you can interactively reproduce failed builds, so that you can more easily debug the issue.

 Throughout this page, we will use [this PR](https://github.com/EESSI/software-layer/pull/360) as an example.
-It builds LAMMPS, and failed (among other things) on a [build issue for Plumed](https://github.com/EESSI/software-layer/pull/360#issuecomment-1765913105).
+It intends to add LAMMPS to EESSI.
+Among other issues, it failed on a [building Plumed](https://github.com/EESSI/software-layer/pull/360#issuecomment-1765913105).

 ## Prerequisites
 You will need to have: